-As we head into a brand new year, I’m focusing on what actually helps me feel better—without diving into an extreme diet or living at the gym.
-Let’s be real: I’ve got kids, a home to run, and a million other things on my plate.
-I’m looking for the small, doable shifts that actually stick.
-Here are a few un-complicated resolutions I’m working on that don’t feel like a second job.
+As we head into a new year, I’m focusing more on what genuinely helps me feel better, without jumping into an extreme diet or trying to live at the gym.
+Because realistically, I’ve got kids, a home to run, work, responsibilities, and a million things going on at once.
+I’m not looking for a complete life overhaul.
+I’m looking for smaller changes that feel doable enough to stick with.
+Things that support how I feel without turning wellness into another full-time job.

 Prioritizing Sleep

-If there’s one thing I’ve learned as a mom, it’s that sleep is my actual reset button.
-I used to push through late nights thinking I’d just catch up later, but I really feel it the next day—my patience with the boys hits zero and my focus is gone.
+If there’s one thing I’ve learned as a mom, it’s that sleep really is my reset button.
+I used to stay up late thinking I’d catch up later, but I feel it the next day.
+My patience with the boys is low, and I can’t focus the way I normally would.

-Lately, I’ve been trying to make a bedtime routine non-negotiable.
-I aim for 7–9 hours, and even though life happens, the nights I get it right make me a much better version of myself.
+Lately, I’ve been trying to make a simple bedtime routine part of my night.
+I aim for 7–9 hours, and even though it doesn’t always happen, I notice a difference on the nights it does.

-I’ve started doing a few small things at night to help me wind down—and it’s actually been helping.
-I dim the lights, try to stay off my phone (yes, even when Instagram is calling my name), and do some light stretching or deep breathing.
-Nothing fancy, just little things that tell my body, “Hey, it’s bedtime.”
+I’ve started doing a few small things at night to help myself wind down, and honestly, it’s made more of a difference than I expected.
+I dim the lights, try to stay off my phone, even when I’m tempted to scroll on Instagram, and do a bit of light stretching or deep breathing.
+Just small cues that tell my body, okay, we’re slowing down now.

 Mindful Eating